SnehaEkka/supply-chain-analytics/04-demand-unconstraining/README.md

 - **Double Exponential Smoothing (DES):**
   - Applied DES to each day's observed cumulative hourly sales curve, using burn-in for early hours.
-  - Tested multiple (alpha, beta) pairs to minimize smoothing error and completed the censored curves by forecast—yielding estimated final sales for each day as if inventory had been unlimited.
+  - Tested multiple (alpha, beta) pairs to minimize smoothing error and completed the censored curves by forecast, yielding estimated final sales for each day as if inventory had been unlimited.

 - **Averaging Method:**
   - Reconstructed unconstrained arrival rates by averaging observed hourly sales across non-censored days.